maitran-12/Automated-Portfolio-Risk-Management-Engine/README.md

 ### 3. Smart Visualization
 - **Dynamic Heatmaps:** A self-adjusting correlation matrix that automatically scales based on portfolio size, using `RdYlGn` encoding for instant concentration-risk assessment.

-- **Tail-Risk Diagnostics:** Automated distribution plotting with shaded "Risk Zones" to highlight extreme loss scenarios beyond the VaR threshold.
+- **Tail-Risk Diagnostics:** Automated distribution plotting with shaded risk zones to highlight extreme loss scenarios beyond the VaR threshold.

 ---